MARS via LASSO: Related Work

 Here are some connections between our paper and existing works on nonparametric regression.

-As mentioned earlier, our method can be viewed as a multivariate generalization of the piecewise linear locally adaptive regression spline estimator of \citet{mammen1997locally} (see also \cite{steidl2006splines, kim2009ell_1, tibshirani2014adaptive}).
-There are other ways of generalizing the piecewise linear locally adaptive regression splines estimator to the multivariate setting as well (see, e.g., \citet{parhi2021banach, parhi2021near} for some recent work).
+As mentioned earlier, our method can be viewed as a multivariate generalization of the piecewise linear locally adaptive regression spline estimator of \cite{mammen1997locally} (see also \cite{steidl2006splines}).
+There are other ways of generalizing the piecewise linear locally adaptive regression splines estimator to the multivariate setting as well (see, e.g., \cite{parhi2021banach, parhi2022near} for some recent work).
+Also, we have seen that our method can be considered as a multivariate extension of first-order trend filtering (see, e.g., \cite{kim2009ell_1, tibshirani2014adaptive}). \cite{ortelli2022tensor} and \cite{sadhanala2021multivariate} recently studied different multivariate extensions of trend filtering.
+Although they covered all orders of trend filtering in contrast to our method, their methods were however restricted to lattice designs.
+Moreover, they imposed weaker penalties on their models, which resulted in their estimators converging to the true underlying function at dimension-dependent rates.
+In Appendix \ref{alt_fin_opt}, we describe the method of \cite{ortelli2022tensor} and compare their estimator to the discrete formation of our estimator in the equally spaced lattice design setting (see Remark \ref{comp_ortelli} for more details).

-We have also mentioned that $\Vmars(\cdot)$ can be viewed as second-order Hardy-Krause variation (anchored at $\mathbf{0}$).
-Our estimation strategy can thus be seen as second-order Hardy-Krause denoising.
-In \citet{fang2021multivariate}, first-order Hardy-Krause denoising (i.e., least squares estimation over functions with bounded Hardy-Krause variation) was studied.
-First-order Hardy-Krause denoising leads to piecewise constant fits while our method leads to MARS fits (linear combinations of products of ReLU functions of individual variables).
+We have also mentioned that $\Vmars(\cdot)$ can be viewed as second-order Hardy--Krause variation (anchored at $\zerovec$).
+Our estimation strategy can thus be seen as second-order Hardy--Krause variation denoising.
+In \cite{fang2021multivariate}, first-order Hardy--Krause variation denoising (i.e., least squares estimation over functions with bounded Hardy--Krause variation) was studied.
+First-order Hardy--Krause variation denoising leads to piecewise constant fits while our method leads to MARS fits (linear combinations of products of ReLU functions of individual variables). \cite{fang2021multivariate} also proved that their estimator achieves a dimension-free (up to a logarithmic multiplicative factor) rate of convergence.
+However, it should be noted that their result is only proved in the fixed lattice design setting.
+Moreover, unlike our method, interaction order restriction is not considered in \cite{fang2021multivariate}.

-The formula \eqref{vsmooth} implies that our estimator $\hat{f}_{n, V}^d$ can be viewed as a least squares estimator over a smoothness-constrained function class where smoothness is measured in terms of the $L_1$ norms of mixed partial derivatives of orders up to 2.
-It is well-known from approximation theory that $L_p$ norm constraints on mixed partial derivatives are very advantageous and allow one to overcome the curse of dimensionality to some extent from the perspective of metric entropy, approximation, and interpolation (see, e.g., \citet{temlyakov2018multivariate}, \citet{dung2018hyperbolic}, and \citet{bungartz2004sparse}).
-These results hint that our LASSO variant of the MARS method can be effective in multiple dimensions, and we state formal rate results in Section \ref{riskresults} demonstrating this.